 ●Arthritis associated with inflammatory bowel diseases (ulcerative colitis or Crohn disease)

 SpA has also been subdivided into “axial” and “peripheral” SpA according to whether the involvement is mainly in the spine or outside the spine, such as in the knees and heels.
 AS belongs to the axial class of SpA.
 Some of the patients initially diagnosed as having non-radiographic axial SpA or undifferentiated SpA may subsequently develop AS.

 Separate topic reviews discuss reactive arthritis, psoriatic arthritis, and inflammatory bowel diseases.
 (See "Patient education: Reactive arthritis (Beyond the Basics)" and "Patient education: Psoriatic arthritis (Beyond the Basics)" and "Patient education: Ulcerative colitis (Beyond the Basics)" and "Patient education: Crohn disease (Beyond the Basics)".)

 ANKYLOSING SPONDYLITIS SIGNS AND SYMPTOMS

 The most common symptom of ankylosing spondylitis (AS) is pain in the lower back.
 Pain, stiffness, and limited mobility outside the spine, such as in the knees and heels, also occur in some patients.
 More detailed information for clinicians is available separately.
-(See "Clinical manifestations of ankylosing spondylitis in adults".)
+(See "Clinical manifestations of axial spondyloarthritis (ankylosing spondylitis and nonradiographic axial spondyloarthritis) in adults".)